lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

-Finally, to complete all the changes, we have to enable depth clamp to avoid near plane clipping:
+Finally, to complete all the changes, we have to enable depth clamp to avoid near plane clipping and also enable support for geometry shaders:
 ```java
 public class Device {
     ...